Inflammatory Bowel Disease

 Not only is there no evidence supporting the relevance of animal models to human inflammatory bowel diseases (IBD) - ulcerative colitis (UC) and Crohn’s disease (CD) - but existing research suggests the opposite.

-In combination with an incalculable number of species-specific differences in digestive systems, the reliance on animal models of IBD is very likely to lead to poor understanding of human-relevant disease mechanisms, target misidentification, pursuit of misleading hypotheses and failures in clinical trials.
+In combination with an incalculable number of species-specific differences in digestive systems, the use of animals to model IBD is therefore very likely to lead to poor understanding of disease mechanisms, target misidentification, pursuit of misleading hypotheses and failures in clinical trials.

 Chemically-induced animal models

-The method of chemical induction in animal models is technically simple but often leads to severe toxicity, high mortality, and significant differences in pathogenesis compared to human diseases.
+The method of chemical induction in animal models is technically simple but often leads to severe toxicity, high mortality, and significant differences in pathogenesis compared to human diseases 44, 73, 74, 75.

-The exact mechanisms responsible for chemically-induced IBD in animals are in themselves poorly understood Baydi et al., Hindawi, Apr 2021.
+The exact mechanisms responsible for chemically-induced IBD in animals are in themselves poorly understood 73.

-As demonstrated by the fact that anti-TNF and anti-IL-12/23p40 antibodies have shown efficacy in treating IBD patients, but not in treating chemically-induced colitis animal models, mechanisms that underly chemically induced IBD-like symptoms in animals differ from those in humans with IBD Pizarro et al., IBD, Jun 2019.
+As demonstrated by the fact that anti-TNF and anti-IL-12/23p40 antibodies have shown efficacy in treating IBD patients, but not in treating chemically-induced colitis animal models, mechanisms that underly chemically induced IBD-like symptoms in animals differ from those in humans with IBD 78.

 Genetically-engineered animal models

-Typically, genetically engineered IBD animal models trigger intestinal inflammation through impairment of functions of the epithelial barrier, the signaling of the innate immune response, and the immune regulation, oftentimes without evidence that experimentally targeted genes are in effect involved in IBD.
+Typically, genetically engineered IBD animal models trigger intestinal inflammation through impairment of the epithelial barrier and of the innate immune response signaling, usually without evidence that experimentally targeted genes are in effect involved in IBD 44, 73.

-For example, the C57BL/6 mouse expressing a dominant negative N-cadherin was engineered 30 years ago but today we know that the gene coding for cadherin-11 is not mutated but overexpressed in CD and UC patients Franze et al., JCC, Sep 2019, pointing to a dysregulation of gene expression.
+For example, the C57BL/6 mouse expressing a dominant negative N-cadherin was engineered 30 years ago.
+However, today we know that the gene coding for cadherin-11 is not mutated but overexpressed in CD and UC patients 79, pointing to a dysregulation of gene expression.

-In addition, mouse models typically study the effect of a single gene at a time, while IBD is polygenic.
+In addition, the oftentimes highly conserved inbred mouse strains typically study the effect of a single gene at a time, while human IBD is polygenic with an important inter-individual variability in genetic susceptibility.

 Spontaneous animal models

-The SAMP1/YitFc and TNFΔARE mouse strains, do not contain known IBD-associated genetic mutations found in patients.
+The SAMP1/YitFc and TNFΔARE mouse strains 73 do not contain the genetic mutations identified in IBD patients 6, 7, 8.

 Adoptive T cell transfer animal models